 The college strongly encourages students to worship and be involved with a local church.
 We believe that the church is the best source of spiritual nourishment and accountability.
-A listing of local churches is available on-line and in the campus ministries office.
+A listing of local churches is available on-line and in the Center for Faith and Practice.